open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-faq.md

 1. If you are not using the repo anymore you can delete it and then follow the [First Steps](vi-first-steps.md).

-2. If you are still using it and you don't want to remember another login, you can [create an organization]( https://help.github.com/articles/creating-a-new-organization-from-scratch/) and name the forked repro &lt;orgname&gt;.github.io
+2. If you are still using it and you don't want to remember another login, you can [create an organization]( https://help.github.com/articles/creating-a-new-organization-from-scratch/) and name the forked repo &lt;orgname&gt;.github.io

 3. Or you can just create another github account, and use that for OLE work